 10 Tips for a Healthy Gluten-Free Diet

-We have seen a media backlash of information regarding the gluten-free diet.
-The diet has been called a hoax, a fad, and a litany of other less desirable names.
-It has become the national punch line in cartoons and late-night comedy, while media outlets are trying to understand the topic and separate fact from fiction.
-As a result, people who have celiac disease or non-celiac gluten sensitivity are encountering skepticism about their need to follow a gluten-free diet.
+The gluten-free diet has become the national punch line in cartoons and late-night comedy.
+As a result, people who have celiac disease or non-celiac gluten sensitivity encounter skepticism about their need to follow a gluten-free diet.
 The following are 10 tips to help those who require a strict gluten-free diet stay healthy.

 Facts are lost in the media hype

-Many of the articles and TV segments do mention celiac disease and gluten sensitivity, but that information, unfortunately, often gets lost in the drama (and comedy).
+Many of the articles and TV segments mention celiac disease and gluten sensitivity, but unfortunately, that information often gets lost in the drama (and comedy).
 A fad or a hoax is far better press than a medical condition.
 The public is confused, as are the journalists who write the stories.

-A recent article in the Wall Street Journal discussed whether or not the gluten-free diet has real health benefits or is simply a fad that will run its course.
+An article in the Wall Street Journal discussed whether or not the gluten-free diet has real health benefits.
 I had the pleasure of being interviewed in the video segment.
-In my initial discussion with the journalist, I was surprised to find that she thought the rise in popularity of the gluten-free diet was due solely to celebrity influence and media hype.
+In my initial discussion with the journalist, I was surprised to find that she thought the gluten-free diet’s popularity was due solely to celebrity influence and media hype.
 In fact, research by the Mayo Clinic reveals that the incidence of celiac disease has quadrupled since the 1950s.
 The Wall Street Journal author was not aware of the rise in medical need for a gluten-free diet, and she is not alone.

 Nutritional deficiencies in a gluten-free diet

 Prior studies have found as many as 38% of patients with celiac disease have some nutrient deficiency with components such as protein, fiber or vitamins, and minerals.
 A recent study published in the journal Plant Foods for Human Nutrition compared what would happen if you substituted gluten-free products for their gluten-containing counterparts.
 The study team compared over 200 foods and their gluten-free equivalents.
-The results reinforced the findings of previous studies, indicating that a gluten-free diet is not necessarily more nutritionally sound than a gluten-containing diet.
+The results reinforced previous studies’ findings, indicating that a gluten-free diet is not necessarily more nutritionally sound than a gluten-containing diet.

-In fact, the study suggested that a gluten-free diet may have a negative impact on cardiovascular health as well as other key aspects of health.
+In fact, the study suggested that a gluten-free diet may negatively impact cardiovascular health and other key aspects of health.
 Undesired health outcomes may occur if there is a heavy reliance on packaged gluten-free products.
-These products are often lower in protein and fiber, and higher in fat (especially saturated fat), cholesterol, sugar and calories.
-Gluten-free products are also generally known to be lower in B vitamins and iron, although this study did not evaluate for these nutrients.
+These products are often lower in protein and fiber and higher in fat (especially saturated fat), cholesterol, sugar, and calories.
+Gluten-free products are generally lower in B vitamins and iron, although this study did not evaluate these nutrients.

 Increasing the nutritional value of the gluten-free diet

-For people who must follow a gluten-free diet for medical reasons, there are many ways to improve the nutritional profile of the diet.
-Consuming a predominantly plant-based diet of whole foods, which may also include lean meats and fish, is a great start.
+For people who must follow a gluten-free diet for medical reasons, there are many ways to improve the diet’s nutritional profile.
+Consuming a predominantly plant-based diet of whole foods, including lean meats and fish, is a great start.
 The following are a few suggestions to make your transition to a healthier gluten-free diet easier.

 10 TIPS TO OPTIMIZE YOUR GLUTEN-FREE DIET